-Since EPACA was founded, we have been working to alter the reputation of the public affairs profession, challenging the unfavourable stereotypes of lobbying through interviews, TV-appearances, op-eds, negotiations with EU officials, and appearances at events.
-EPACA actively shows the world that its members are professionals who have nothing to hide and can be proud of their work.
+Since EPACA was founded, we have been working to alter the reputation of the public affairs profession, challenging the unfavourable stereotypes of lobbying through interviews, media appearances, opinion pieces, negotiations with EU officials, and appearances at events.
 We emphasise how our activities as public affairs professionals contribute to a healthy democratic and transparent process, acting as a link between the world of business, civil society, and European policy-makers.

 The transparency debate has been central to EPACA’s work, and it has always been our fundamental guiding principle.
-Over recent years, we have been instrumental in representing public affairs consultancies with the wider European Transparency Initiative (ETI).
 All members of EPACA are committed to the highest standards of integrity and believe that those same standards should apply to all lobbyists who aim to influence EU decision-making processes – such as NGOs, PA firms, companies, and trade associations.
-For several years, EPACA has cooperated with the Joint Transparency Register Secretariat to share views and insights from our members on the development of a Mandatory Transparency Register.
-Over the course of 2021, we have continued to do so, focusing in particular on the impact of the new IIA on the Mandatory Transparency Register on the EU public affairs sector.
+For several years, EPACA has cooperated with the Transparency Register Secretariat to share views and insights from our members on the development of a Mandatory Transparency Register, and we will continue to do so.

 Why join EPACA?

-In an age where transparency and ethics in the public arena are continuously under scrutiny, it is in the interest of public affairs consultancies to ensure that we and our employees abide by and are protected by accepted policies, codes, and regulations.
-EPACA is the only professional body at EU level representing the interests of public affairs consultancies.
-Members contribute to the promotion of the public affairs profession and benefit from the opportunity to network with peers, exchange ideas, and stay abreast of what matters to public affairs professionals in Brussels.
+Transparency and ethics in the public arena continue to be under scrutiny.
+Public affairs consultancies must ensure that we and our employees abide by and are protected by accepted policies, codes, and regulations.
+EPACA is the only professional body at EU level representing the interests of public affairs consultancies and members are an active and vital part of the association’s activities.
+By becoming a member of EPACA, consultancies can contribute to the promotion of the public affairs profession, network with peers, exchange ideas, and stay abreast of what matters to public affairs professionals in Brussels.